-- Beta-blockers (e.g., metoprolol, propranolol, atenolol)—Beta-blockers are blood pressure drugs that frequently impact erectile function.
+- Beta-blockers (e.g., metoprolol, propranolol, atenolol): Beta-blockers are blood pressure drugs that frequently cause erectile dysfunction.
 This happens because they dampen the sympathetic nervous system, which plays a key role in getting and maintaining an erection (Terentes-Printzios, 2021).

-- Amphetamine/dextroamphetamine (Adderall): Adderall can cause erectile dysfunction and other sexual side effects.
-It impacts the cardiovascular system (including blood flow and constriction of blood vessels), which can impede a person’s ability to get and maintain an erection (Sharbaf Shaor, 2021).
-Another potential side effect of Adderall is reducing a person’s overall sex drive.
+- Amphetamine/dextroamphetamine (Adderall): Amphetamines, like Adderall, may cause erectile dysfunction and other sexual side effects.
+It impacts the cardiovascular system (including blood flow and constriction of blood vessels), which can impede a person’s ability to get and maintain an erection (Sharbaf Shaor, 2022; Chou, 2015).

 - Diphenhydramine (Benadryl): Benadryl and other antihistamines can temporarily reduce sexual desire and cause ED through their impact on histamines.
-While histamines cause allergic discomfort, they are also involved in having a healthy erection (MedlinePlus, 2021).
+While histamines cause allergic discomfort, they play a positive role in the process of getting and maintaining a healthy erection (Mondillo, 2018).

 - Chemotherapy and radiation: Sexual function and desire can be impacted in many ways by a cancer diagnosis.
-Chemotherapy and radiation can make it worse through both their physiological impact on sexual function, as well as the emotional stress and physical discomfort of undergoing these treatments (MedlinePlus, 2021).
+Chemotherapy and radiation can cause erectile dysfunction with their physiological impact on sexual function, as well as the emotional stress and physical discomfort of undergoing these treatments (MedlinePlus, 2021).

-- Oxycodone (OxyContin and Percocet) and hydrocodone (Vicodin): Opioid pain medications are effective for managing pain but can depress other body systems too.
-They can lower your body’s testosterone levels, which in turn can impact sex drive and the ability to have an erection (Sooriyamoorthy, 2021).
+- Oxycodone (OxyContin and Percocet) and hydrocodone (Vicodin): Opioid pain medications are effective for managing pain but can also suppress other bodily systems.
+They can lower the body’s testosterone levels, which can impact sex drive and the ability to have an erection (Sooriyamoorthy, 2022; Semet, 2017).